 She also revealed at the time she had been working on this for an impressive two years, and a big part of where the brand is going was decided by participation with her fans.
 "There’s lots and lots of other things I want to share with you guys, but we’re going to share them within a few months," she explained when she debuted the line.

 Gomez revealed very little at the beginning, teasing a range of items from liquid lipsticks to blushers in the video, but explained to her friend Amy Schumer in an interview with Interview magazine that the inclusive complexion collection will contain an impressive 48 shades of foundation and concealer to suit all skin tones.

 Rare Beauty is also one of the few brands to directly link beauty and mental health.
-One percent of all sales, as well as funds raised from partners, will be directly dedicated to the newly created Rare Impact Fund, which is aimed at raising $100 million over the next ten years to “help address the gaps in mental health services for underserved communities.”
+1% of all sales, as well as funds raised from partners, will be directly dedicated to the newly created Rare Impact Fund, which is aimed at raising $100 million over the next ten years to “help address the gaps in mental health services for underserved communities.”
 Gomez told The Cut she hopes the Rare Beauty community will “challenge beauty norms by shaping positive conversations about self-acceptance and mental health.”

 The beauty brand’s product and shade names also get the Gomez positive attitude stamp of approval; Rare Beauty’s ‘With Gratitude’ Dewy Lip Balm (a moisturising, tinted lip balm) comes in shades such as ‘Empathy’, ‘Support’ and ‘Complement’, whereas the brand’s skin-prepping products, a 4-in-1 Mist and Illuminating Primer, have the moniker ‘Always The Optimist.’